-The main risks arising from the Group financial instruments are liquidity, credit, market, foreign currency and interest rate risk.
+The main risks arising from the Group financial instruments are liquidity, credit, foreign currency and equity price.

 The Group's risk management policies are summarized below:

 a) Liquidity risk

 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities.
 The Group seeks to manage its liquidity profile to be able to finance its operations, capital expenditures and service maturing debts.